patrickwarner/openadserve/docs/getting-started/limitations.md

 - **Real ad tech concepts** correctly implemented
 - **Extensible architecture** allowing gradual enhancement

 This implementation serves as an educational resource and foundation for small to medium-scale ad serving needs.

-## Enterprise Solutions
+## Need More?

-Many of these limitations are addressed in enterprise versions that include distributed data stores, advanced optimization algorithms, and horizontal scaling capabilities.
-For information about enterprise solutions and hosted services, contact Patrick Warner at [LinkedIn](https://www.linkedin.com/in/warnerpatrick).
+Planning to run this at serious scale or need features beyond what's included?
+Feel free to reach out—I'm happy to discuss custom solutions, hosting options, or enhancements that fit your specific needs.
+Contact Patrick Warner via [email](mailto:patrick@openadserve.com) or [LinkedIn](https://www.linkedin.com/in/warnerpatrick).